fooping98/GBM_demo/README.md

 # GBM_demo
-Simulate sample path with different values of means and volatility, which are 2 parameters of GBM cLick away after setting the parameter values for the graph to update.
+Simulate sample path with different values of means and volatility, which are 2 parameters of GBM.
+Click away after setting the parameter values for the graph to update.